MatthewJohn/terrareg/docs/CONFIG.md

 ### VERIFIED_MODULE_NAMESPACES

-List of namespaces whose modules will be automatically marked as verified.
+List of namespaces, who's modules will be automatically set to verified.

 Default: ``